Keloid Infections:

 Keloid Infections

-As keloids grow, they can develop secondary complications such as bleeding and infections.
-A sudden onset occurrence of pain and swelling in a keloid is often due to an infection.
-An infected keloid will need to be attended to urgently.
-Such infections not only cause pain and discomfort, they can also result in systemic / bloodstream infections.
+As keloids grow, they can lead to secondary complications, such as bleeding and infections.
+A sudden onset of pain and swelling in a keloid often indicates an infection, which requires urgent attention.
+Infected keloids not only cause pain and discomfort but can also lead to systemic infections in the bloodstream.

-An infected keloid is tender, painful and warmer than the surrounding normal skin.
+An infected keloid typically presents as tender, painful, and warmer than the surrounding normal skin.
 A course of oral antibiotics can usually resolve this complication.

-Once a keloid becomes infected, it becomes prone to repeated infections.
-Quite often, in patients who have multiple keloids large keloids, it is one particular keloid that becomes infected repeatedly.
-The images shown below depict two cases of keloid infections.
+Once a keloid becomes infected, it is prone to recurrent infections.
+In patients with multiple large keloids, it is often one particular keloid that becomes infected repeatedly.
+The images below illustrate two cases of keloid infections.

-To learn more about keloid infection, please click on the link to the publication that Dr. Tirgan co-authored with other researchers about keloid infections.
+To learn more about keloid infections, please click on the link to the publication co-authored by Dr. Tirgan and other researchers on this topic.
+The link to the publication that Dr. Tirgan co-authored with other researchers about keloid infections.

 Infected chest keloid with visible purulent drainage

 The patient shown below presented with pain and swelling at the site of her massive neck keloid.
-Due to fever and signs of systemic infection, she had to be admitted to the hospital for surgical drainage of the abscess and intravenous antibiotics.
+Due to fever and signs of systemic infection, she required hospitalization for surgical drainage of the abscess and intravenous antibiotics.

 Severe infection of a massive neck keloid.